DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

     ingress-nginx-controller-admission   ClusterIP      10.0.229.164   <none>          443/TCP                      2m12s
     ```

+3. Verify the name of the new IngressClass:

+    ```shell
+    kubectl get ingressclass
+    NAME    CONTROLLER             PARAMETERS   AGE
+    nginx   k8s.io/ingress-nginx   <none>       5h38m
+    ```

+    It should be "nginx" but if different please update the next command accordingly.

 ## (Optional) Install an ODM Helm release and expose it with the NGINX Ingress controller (10 min)

 You might want to access ODM components through a single external IP address.